What is retail customer service?

 Online shopping is shaping retail trends

-Shopping patterns for traditional brick and mortal retail are shifting drastically.
+Shopping patterns for traditional brick and mortar retail are shifting drastically.
 Emerging online companies are capturing the hearts and wallets of consumers.
 Off-price retailers are taking away a growing share of the market.
 As the ecosystem of retailers competing on a global scale rapidly evolves, customer expectations are also rising quickly.
 To combat this, and to increase retail sales, many retailers are adding Shopify chatbots and other technology to increase customer experience.

 However, companies can no longer rely primarily on product ingenuity.
 Salesforce found that 66% of customers say it takes more for a company to impress them with new products and services than ever before.
 In what used to be an after-thought for many retailers, customer support is establishing a strong foothold in the shopping experience, often dictating people’s buying habits.